 - All high schools have Talented And Gifted teachers who support the unique learning needs of our gifted students.
 No other district in the area has this strong of a TAG program presence.

-- Over forty advanced placement and dual credit college courses are offered at our high schools
+- Currently offering 15 advanced placement and 58 dual credit college courses at our high schools

 - Award-winning ProStart culinary arts program